dji-sdk/Payload-SDK-Doc/source/tutorial/initial.md

 ```

 >**NOTE**
-> * After initialize the PSDK, developer could initialize the function which developed.
+> * After initialized the PSDK, developer could initialize the function which developed.
-> * After initialized all the functions,developer must call the `PsdkCore_ApplicationStart()` to start the function, otherwise, the Mobile APP cannot control the payload.
+> * After initialized all the functions, developer must call the `PsdkCore_ApplicationStart()` to start the function, otherwise, the Mobile APP cannot control the payload.
 > * If the initialization is failed, please check the initialization sequence of the payload and the configuration of the corresponding interface according to the return code.

 ## Set The Nickname